jernst/annost/README.md

 ... you are going to come up with some kind of spreadsheet, or such, and review the connections between specs and tests so often that you can definitely manage.

-But then, you are not like me.
+But then, if you are like that, you are not like me.

 ### The solution: if you are like me, and want to "see" that connection between specs and tests more directly ...